Spotlight on Alumni

 How did your DePaul education help you succeed professionally?

-The GRG supported my goal of attaining my Master’s both financially and by granting me the flexibility in my schedule needed to complete my heavy class load.
-I was not aware at the time, but the Executive Committee of the GRG had a new position in mind for me.
-In November, 2016, they promoted me to the Director of Training and Development for the Gibsons Restaurant Group, only 4 months after I had attained my Master’s in Science of Hospitality Leadership and Operational Performance.
+The GRG supported my goal of attaining my master’s both financially and by granting me the flexibility in my schedule needed to complete my heavy class load.
+I was not aware at the time, but the Executive Committee of GRG had a new position in mind for me.
+In November 2016, they promoted me to the Director of Training and Development for the Gibsons Restaurant Group, only four months after I had attained my Master’s in Science of Hospitality Leadership and Operational Performance.
 This was not a coincidence.

 What is the best part of your job?